 If you’ve been keeping up with significant news articles in Denton County for the past 12 years or so, a good deal of that info has come from a paper and online publication known as The Cross Timbers Gazette.

 CTG, as it’s familiarly known in local circles, is owned and operated by Max Miller, a Lantana resident with a keen eye for the business of newspaper publishing.
 Although his early experience with media was mainly confined to radio broadcasting, it didn’t take him long to figure out how to carve out a niche in print media.
-As a former Executive Editor for 7 years at another local paper, I now enjoy writing and filming video interviews of people in the news in North Texas.
+As a former Executive Editor for seven years at another local paper, I now enjoy writing and filming video interviews of people in the news in North Texas.
 Those interviews are distributed online at CTG.

 Although I write (and film) for other news outlets, I particularly enjoy contributing to the body/politic of the local area.
 Moreover, knowing that Max publishes good news, as well as bad, makes my small role in his online site seem worthy of attention.
 He’s not only made CTG one of the first links I click on each day to see the latest local news, but, his monthly print paper is abundant with interesting happenings throughout his ever-growing circulation area.
 Max doesn’t do much chest-thumping, although he certainly has earned his share, so I haven’t invited him to sit for an interview, until now.
 I think you’ll enjoy seeing and hearing from the guy who adds so much to the political and social landscape in our little corner of the world.